Is protein good for weight loss?

 Protein is a key macronutrient that plays many important roles in the body.
 It helps us during muscle recovery, and contributes to the structure of our tissues and our general body's functioning.
 Everyone needs some protein in their diet in order to stay healthy.

 But how does protein contribute to weight loss?
-Well, according to a review of studies published in Frontiers in Endocrinology (opens in new tab), protein-heavy diets can help us to stay full for longer, use more energy, create lean muscle mass and maintain weight loss for longer periods.
+Well, according to a review published in Frontiers in Endocrinology, protein-heavy diets can help us to stay full for longer, use more energy, create lean muscle mass and maintain weight loss for longer periods.

-In one study published in The American Journal of Clinical Nutrition (opens in new tab), researchers found that high protein diets could lead to a higher energy expenditure and thus, more weight loss.
-"Our study proved that the same number of calories but from different diets can elicit different responses in energy metabolism," the study's co-authors said.
+In one study published in The American Journal of Clinical Nutrition, researchers found that high protein diets could lead to a higher energy expenditure and thus, more weight loss.
+"Our study proved that the same number of calories but from different diets can elicit different responses in energy metabolism," the study's co-authors, Carla Prado and Camila Pinto, said.

 In other words, if you eat the same number of calories you do now but increase the amount of those calories coming from protein, you may use more energy and thus lose some weight.

-Another study published in Nutrition Journal (opens in new tab) found that people tended to eat fewer snacks between meals when following a high protein diet.
+Another study published in Nutrition Journal found that healthy young women tended to eat fewer snacks between meals when following a high protein diet.
 Plus, the body finds it harder to store protein as fat — so, by eating a diet with more protein, you may find that your body stores less fat over time.

 How much protein should you eat for weight loss?

-There is no set amount of protein recommended for weight loss, however, eating roughly 1.8-2.9g of protein per kilogram each day has been shown to improve people's feeling of fullness and therefore contribute to healthier eating and weight loss over time, according to a review published in Nutrients (opens in new tab).
+There is no set amount of protein recommended for weight loss.
+However, according to a study published in Nutrients where 16 athletes were randomly assigned to two different protein diets (high v, low), findings suggested that eating roughly 1.8-2.9g of protein per kilogram each day improved people's feeling of fullness and therefore contributed to healthier eating and weight loss over time.

 This range is a little over the government's recommended intake of protein.
 For the average person, 0.8g per kilogram each day is usually enough.
 For people who exercise regularly, the recommended amount is increased to 1.2-1.7g per kilogram.